edgedb/rfcs/text/1009-group-by.rst

       } ORDER BY .element
   )

-This query, while it gets the job done is pretty ugly and distressingly manual.
+This query, while it gets the job done is fairly complex and distressingly manual.
 On top of that, it generates a bad query that needs to do a subquery scan for each element!